+There are other more favorable scenarios where the required demand levels for the first year of operation could be lower but the underlying assumptions are then somewhat unrealistic.
 The released capacity for freight transport has been argued to be one of the benefits of the construction of HSR infrastructure in Sweden.
 According to Jansson and Nelldal (2010), "the High-Speed Line also releases capacity on the Southern and Western Main Trunk Lines for freight and fast regional trains.
 At the moment there are conflicts here, especially between high-speed trains on the one hand and regional and heavy goods trains on the other.
 With high-speed trains using the High-Speed lines, the Southern Main Line can satisfy the industry's growing need for efficient export and import of raw materials.
 It is important for the industry to be able to offer direct, high-capacity, highly punctual trains to the continent."

-To conclude this exercise, Table 7.2 recalculates the minimum demand volumes compatible with a positive NPV including the alleged benefits derived from the release of capacity for freight transport.
-The inclusion of freight benefits in the calculus of the demand thresholds has been done according to WSP (2009) which considers that these benefits have a net approximate present value of €640,000 (2010).
-Given that there exists some uncertainty around these figures because it also requires new investments in terminals and lines, we consider a random uniform variable with a minimum value of €600,000 and a maximum of €1,000,000 (2010).
-The way in which we deal with the uncertainty of freight benefits in the calculus of the minimum volumes of demand compatible with a positive NPV, is to use an expected present value of freight benefits of €800,000.
+To conclude this exercise, Table 7 recalculates the minimum demand volumes compatible with a positive NPV including the alleged benefits derived from the release of capacity for freight transport.
+The inclusion of freight benefits in the calculus of the demand thresholds has been done according to WSP (2009) which considers that these benefits have a net approximate present value of €640 million (2010).
+Given that there exist some uncertainty around these figures because it also requires new investments in terminals and lines, we consider a minimum value of €580 million and a maximum of €1 billion (2010).